Improving VAEs' Robustness to Adversarial Attack: Defending VAEs

 \subsection{Adversarial Attacks on TC-Penalised VAEs}

-We now consider attacking these TC-penalised VAEs and demonstrate one of the key contributions of the paper: that empirically this form of regularisation makes adversarial attacks on VAEs via their latent space harder to carry out.
+We now consider attacking these TC-penalised VAEs and demonstrate one of the key contributions of the paper: that empirically this form of regularisation makes adversarial attacks on VAEs harder to carry out.
 To do this, we first train them under the $\beta$-TCVAE objective (i.e. Eq (\ref{eq:btc_elbo})), jointly optimising $\theta, \phi$ for a given $\beta$.
-Once trained, we then attack the models using the methods outlined in Section~\ref{sec:attackVAEs}.
-Namely, we use an adversary that tries to find a distortion to the input $\v{d}$ which minimises the attack loss $\Delta$ as per Eq (\ref{eq:adv_attack}).
+Once trained, we then attack the models using the latent-space attack method outlined in Section~\ref{sec:attackVAEs}, finding an input distortion $\v{d}$ that minimises the latent attack loss $\Delta$ as per Eq (\ref{eq:adv_attack}) with $r(\cdot,\cdot)=\KL(\cdot || \cdot)$.

-One possible metric for how successfully such attacks have been is the achieved value reached of the attack loss $\Delta$.
-If the latent space distributions for the original input and for the distorted input match exactly, then $\Delta=0$ and the model has been completely fooled: reconstructions from samples from the attacked posterior would be indistinguishable from those from the target posterior.
-Meanwhile, the larger the converged value of the attack loss the less similar these distributions are and thus the more different the reconstructed image is to the adversarial target image.
+One possible metric for how successful such attacks have been is the achieved value reached of the attack loss $\Delta_{\mathrm{KL}}$.
+If the latent space distributions for the original input and for the distorted input match closely for a small distortion, then $\Delta_{\mathrm{KL}}$ is small and the model has been successfully fooled -- reconstructions from samples from the attacked posterior would be indistinguishable from those from the target posterior.
+Meanwhile, the larger the converged value of the attack loss the less similar these distributions are and the more different the reconstructed image is to the adversarial target image.

 We carry our these attacks for dSprites \citep{Matthey2017}, Chairs \citep{Aubry2014} and 3D faces \citep{Paysan2009}, for a range of $\beta$ and $\lambda$ values.
-We pick values of $\lambda$ following the methodology in \citet{Tabacof2016, Gondim2018}, and use L-BFGS-B for gradient descent \citep{Byrd1995}.
-We also tried varying the dimensionality of the latent space of the model, $\|\v{z}\|$, but found it had little effect on the effectiveness of the attack.
+We pick values of $\lambda$ following standard methodology \citep{Tabacof2016, Gondim2018}, and use L-BFGS-B for gradient descent \citep{Byrd1995}.
+We also varied the dimensionality of the latent space of the model, $d_{\v{z}}$, but found it had little effect on the effectiveness of the attack.